 While recently stumbling onto a yard sale, I picked up a beat-up, lonely picture frame [sans glass or artwork].
 It was in bad shape.
 I think it was going to be tossed into the nearby dumpster as it was sitting on the side of the yard and it was already the end of the day.
 I offered to trade a crisp one dollar bill for the poor chap.
 SOLD!

 I decided to take the frame out of its misery with a coat of the aqua "oops" paint I had previously used on my step stool.
-One light coat made the decorative frame stand out, looking distressed, so I didn't even have to put sandpaper to it!
+One light coat made the decorative frame look distressed, so I didn't even have to sand it.

-I've had an affinity for everything burlap lately, so I knew I wanted to incorporate a recently acquired coffee bean burlap sack.
-It so happens the one I chose had a turquoise stripe down the center of the sack, complementing the frame's new hue.
+I've had an affinity for everything burlap lately, so I incorporated a recently acquired coffee bean burlap sack.
+This one has a turquoise stripe down the center of the sack, complementing the frame's new hue.

 For this project, I took out the "big girl" tools.